tiegz/pkgviz-go/README.md

 Generate a vizualization of a Go package's types.

-**This package is still v0.
-If you run into bugs, please leave a note in Issues ✍🏻**
+_This package is still v0.
+If you run into bugs, please report it in Issues ✍🏻_

 ## How does it work